 If you don’t have it already, Google Analytics (which is free) can help you understand user behaviour - how content is consumed on your website, which pages users stay on the longest and which pages are rarely touched.

-Optimising your site doesn’t just extend to search engine optimisation (SEO), optimising your user journey should play a crucial role when looking to convert more leads on your website.
+Optimising your site doesn’t just extend to search engine optimisation (SEO), optimising your user journey should play a crucial role when converting website visitors into leads.
 To increase your chances of conversion, you need to make sure your site suits your users’ needs and captivates them to learn about your business and how you can help them.

 In this piece, we’ll share some conversion optimisation techniques backed up by marketing experts - so hopefully you’ll come away with some fantastic actionable tips to help you increase your visitor’s time on site and increase your conversion rate.